mhpi/mhpi.github.io/docs/dmg/detail.md

 <br>

-### Use Cases
+## Use Cases
 This package powers the global- and  ([`national-scale water model`](https://doi.org/10.22541/essoar.172736277.74497104/v1)) that provide high-quality seamless hydrologic simulations over US and the world.
 It also hosts ([`global-scale photosynthesis `](https://doi.org/10.22541/au.173101418.87755465/v1)) learning and simulations

 <br>

-### The Overall Idea
+## The Overall Idea
 Characterized by the combination of process-based equations with neural networks (NNs), differentiable models train these components together, enabling parameter inputs for the equations to be effectively and efficiently learned at scale by the NNs.
 There are many possibilities for how such models are built.

 In 𝛿MG, we define a differentiable model with the class *DeltaModel* that can couple one or more NNs with a process-based model (itself potentially a collection of models).
 This class holds `nn` and a `phy_model` objects, respectively, as attributes internally and describes how they interface with each other.
 The *DeltaModel* object can be trained and forwarded just as any other PyTorch model (nn.Module).

 We also define *DataLoader* and *DataSampler* classes to handle datasets, a *Trainer* class for running train/test experiments, and a *ModelHandler* class for multimodel handling, multi-GPU training, data assimilation and streaming in a uniform and modular way.
 All model, training, and simulation settings are be collected in a configuration file that can be adapted to custom applications.
 According to this schema, we define these core classes, from bottom up:

 - **nn**: PyTorch neural networks that can learn and provide either parameters, missing process representations, corrections, or other forms of enhancements to physical models.
 - **phy_model**: The physical model written in PyTorch (or potentially another interoperable differentiable platform) that takes learnable outputs from the `nn` model(s) and returns a prediction of some target variable(s).
 This can also be a wrapper holding several physical models.
 - **DeltaModel**: Holds (one or multiple) `nn` objects and a `phy_model` object, and describes how they are coupled; connection to ODE packages.
 - **ModelHandler**: Manages multimodeling, multi-GPU compute, and data assimilation or streaming.
 Can contain its own optimizers.
 Acts as an interface to CSDMS BMI or other interfaces.
-- **DataSampler:**: Samples data according to data format and training/testing requirements.
+- **DataSampler**: Samples data according to data format and training/testing requirements.
 - **Trainer**: Manages model training and testing, and connects data to models.
 - **DataLoader**: Preprocesses data to be used in training, testing, and simulation.

 <br>

-### 𝛿MG Repository Structure:
+## 𝛿MG Repository Structure:
     .
     ├── deltaModel/
     │   ├── __main__.py                 # Main entry point